 Basal-IQ: impressive results

 Being back on an insulin pump after more than three years of injections and Afrezza inhaled insulin has been a strange experience.
 But I'm getting used to it, and my device data from the past month shows that it's proving quite effective for my diabetes management.
 My Time in Range (TIR) has jumped to 71%, which is amazing for me.
+It's also suspending my insulin about 4 times a day, for an average of 20 minutes at a time and is usually doing that when I'm above 100 mg/dL.

 The system has effectively cushioned the blow of hypoglycemia for me too.
 It hasn't eliminated lows completely, but thanks to the predictive auto-suspend feature, I've avoided plummeting into a situation where I need help.
 This is huge, and I've noticed that with continued use, Basal-IQ has started giving me more confidence to sleep through the night without fear of dangerous, severe hypos.
 Because I don't feel the symptoms of lows much of the time overnight (aka hypoglycemia unawareness), this is a big deal for my wife and me.

-One big challenge for me has been readjusting to being connected to an insulin pump, which I'm not yet sure is the best long-term choice for me.
+Overall, a big challenge for me has been readjusting to being connected to an insulin pump, which I'm not yet sure is the best long-term choice for me.
 Good to know that connected "smart" insulin pens are becoming more prevalent.

 The main system-related challenge I've faced has to do with the Dexcom G6, which I have found less reliable than my trusty previous G5 model -- despite the no-fingerstick calibrations required.
 I've found the G6 appears inaccurate at times and still needs to be double-checked.
 I am also struggling to get the full 10 days wear out of each sensor, and have had issues with my G6 connecting to both the Dexcom mobile app and t:slim X2 pump-receiver simultaneously.
 As a result, I've lost a handful of new sensors and have had to call Dexcom to get those replaced.